CodeYourFuture/fundamentals-course/lesson-3.md

 ## Present your favourite project to your classmates

 You will give a very, very simple 2 minute presentation to 2 or 3 other students and a volunteer (if one is available).

-5 minutes to prep:
+Before the presentations we'll have 5 minutes to prep.
 Pick your favourite project (or the one that's most interesting to talk about) and get ready to explain:

 * What you added to it
 * What was difficult